Pack Of 100 Mixed Silver Certificates - F-XF Condition!

-Each of these packs contains 100 circulated silver certificates.
-All will have a mixture of 1935 and 1957 issues and you will even receive some of the scarce star notes!
-Grades will range from fine to extremely fine.
+- Packs contain 100 circulated silver certificate.
+All will have a mixture of 1935 and 1957 issues and you will receive some of the scarce star notes.

-In March 1964, Secretary of the Treasury C. Douglas Dillon stopped the redemption of Silver Certificates for Silver Dollars.
-In the 1970s, large numbers of the remaining silver dollars in the mint vaults were sold to the collecting public for collector value.
+In March 1964, Secretary of the Treasury C. Doublas Dillon stopped the redemption of Silver Certificates for Silver Dollars.
+In the 1970's large numbers of the remaining silver dollars in the mint vaults were sold to the collecting public for collector value.
 All redemption in silver ceased on June 24, 1968.